historical-theology/theological-dots/README.md

 ```

 ### FreeBSD System Configruation
 This is my *personal* FreeBSD system configuration information that does not belong in dotfiles.
-Others might appreciate having a short checklist, especially for what is important to add to /etc/rc.conf for a desktop FreeBSD installation.
+Others might appreciate having a short checklist, especially for what might be important to add to /etc/rc.conf for various desktop FreeBSD installations.

+A few lines herein only matter when running an AMD graphics card.

 #### /etc/rc.conf
 ```